botman/botman/README.md

 #### Using $conversation->ask with a Question object

 Instead of passing a string to the `ask()` method, it is also possible to create a `Question` object.
-The Question objects make use of Slack's interactive messages to present the user buttons to interact with.
+The Question objects make use of the interactive messages from Facebook, Telegram and Slack to present the user buttons to interact with.

 When passing question objects to the `ask()` method, the returned `Answer` object has a method called `isInteractiveMessageReply` to detect, if the user interacted with the message and clicked on a button.